coderaiser/putout/README.md

 ## Plugins API

-Let's consider a couple plugin types, that can be used.
+Let's consider a couple of plugin types that can be used.

 ### Replacer